© Crown copyright 2018

 The Cabinet Office conducts data matching exercises to assist in the prevention and detection of fraud.
 This is one of the ways in which the Minister for the Cabinet Office takes responsibility within government for public sector efficiency and reform.
-The Minister for the Cabinet Office is also the Chair of the Fraud, Error and Debt Taskforce, the strategic decision-making body for all fraud and error, debt and grant efficiency initiatives across government.

 Data matching involves comparing sets of data, such as the payroll or benefits records of a body, against other records held by the same or another body to see how far they match.
 The data is usually personal information.
 The data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.